Ivodent Academy: Collaborators

 In carrying out its mission, the Ivodent Academy cooperates closely with partner institutions of higher education and research at home and abroad.
 These agreements have existed since the opening of the predecessor institution of the Ivodent Academy in 2004.
 Initially, the cooperation consisted of companies manufacturing apparatus and materials used in dental prosthetics and their departments of research-development or dental education.
-Here we can mention the cooperation with the Ivoclar Academy of the company Ivoclar and the Dental Academy at the company BEGO.
-These collaborations exist and have intensified over the years.
-They have introduced the students and academic staff of AI to the most modern techniques and materials created in the research and development departments of these well-known manufacturers, orienting the research in AI in similar fields and in cooperation with them.

-In addition to the companies Ivoclar and BEGO, it is worth mentioning the cooperation launched in the last three years with the companies Renfert, Rhein83 and 3Shape.
-This cooperation has started in the form of staff mobilities and the presentation of product profiles and mutual scientific research.

-With the company Rhein83, the Ivodent Academy is expected to sign a formal cooperation agreement soon, which also envisages mutual exchanges of staff, use of literature, and infrastructure provided by both institutions.

 In 2018-2019, agreements were signed with the Faculty of Dental Medicine of the University of Medicine of Tirana, Aldent University, and Albanian University, which are also the only institutions that offer university studies in the field of dental technology in the Albanian-speaking region of the Balkans.

 Further in 2020 the agreement was signed with the Polytechnic University of Tirana, which has in its academic staff professors with experience in the fields of materials processing techniques, robotics, and automation, and as such fits well as a partner in the field of teaching and research.

 The last agreement was signed in September 2021 with the Canadian Institute of Technology (CIT), which is active in teaching and research related to the development of machine control software in the industry and also adapts well as a partner in the implementation of techniques digital in learning and research.

-Of a slightly different nature is the collaboration with the Institute of Crystallography, part of the Centro Nazionale delle Ricerche, in Bari, Italy.
-The cooperation with this research institution has started three years and has consisted of the exchange of academic staff, joint applications in international research support programs as well as the use of measuring devices for the characterization of materials.
-The cooperation agreement with this institute has already been drafted, which is expected to be signed by the end of 2021.

-A cooperation agreement was signed with Tenius Laboratories, a company specializing in chemical analysis of the substance, in October 2021.
-The cooperation is especially valuable to the Research Department for the analysis of plant products with antimicrobial effects applicable in dental pathologies.